What does Edna mean?

 (male) Edian, Ednaeo, ..
 Middle name pairings:

 How popular is Edna?

 Edna is a very popular first name for females (#109 out of 4276, Top 3%) but a unique last name for all people.
 (2000 U.S. Demographics)

-Displayed below is a comparison of the history of Edna and affiliated names.
-Popular related forms of Edna listed in the Top 2000 are Aine, Eda, Eddie, Eden (#151 from current records), Ednah, Ena, Etna and Nedra.
-These relations of Edna were favored by parents in the 1900s (usage of 1.2%) and have become significantly less popular since (usage 0.1%, ▼88.1%).
+Which version is better?with its variant forms and related girl names.
+Displayed below is a study of the history of Edna and affiliated names.
+Popular related forms of Edna listed in the Top 2000 are Aine, Eda, Eddie, Eden (#156 from current records), Ednah, Ena, Etna and Nedra.
+These relations of Edna were favored by parents in the 1900s (usage of 1.2%) and have become significantly less popular since (usage 0.1%, ▼88.3%).
 Eden has been the most well-known version, while versions such as Edna are now somewhat dated.